 When a patient loses one or more teeth due to decay, facial trauma, or gum disease, the jawbone loses stimulation in that area.
 The body senses this, and redirects calcium and other nutrients it used to send there to other parts of your body.
 Without these nutrients, the jawbone begins to shrink, which causes restorations to become uncomfortable and lose their snug fit, and may eventually lead to a facial collapse.

 Our doctors surgically place dental implants, tiny posts made of titanium that resemble screws, into the jawbone to replace the roots of missing teeth.
 The posts stimulate the bone, keeping the nutrients from diverting away from the jaw.
-The biocompatible implants fuse together with the bone as they heal in a process known as osseointegration, promoting bone growth in the jaw, and providing a sturdy, stable anchor for your restorations.
+The biocompatible dental implants fuse together with the bone as they heal in a process known as osseointegration, promoting bone growth in the jaw, and providing a sturdy, stable anchor for your restorations.

 Placing Dental Implants

-When you arrive for your surgery, our welcoming staff will begin the administration of anesthesia.
+When you arrive for your surgery, our welcoming staff in Dallas will begin the administration of anesthesia.
 Dr. Hanna or Dr. Le will then surgically place the tiny titanium posts into your jawbone.
-You may receive anywhere from one implant to support a single crown to, typically, four to six implants to hold a full denture.
+You may receive anywhere from one dental implant to support a single crown to, typically, four to six dental implants to hold a full denture.
 When the doctor finishes placing the implants, he will provide you with a temporary restoration to wear for the next three to six months as the implants heal, and send you home.
 While you heal, the doctor will use the images taken of your mouth to design your permanent restoration.
 He will forward the design to a U.S. based dental lab, where technicians will fabricate your new restoration.

 When the implants have healed, you will return to our office for a second surgery.
 The doctor will expose the implants from under the gums and attach connectors called abutments to the head of each one.
 He will place your new restoration and check it for proper fit and occlusion.
 After making any necessary adjustments for an optimal fit, he will send you on your way to show off your newly restored grin.